fmidev/ml-harvesterseasons/README-SWI2.md

 ## System requirements
 Python version 3.10.13 in the UNIX/Linux environment was used in this project.

-Running the model training takes XX hours with XX CPU cores and XX memory, for 10 000 locations.
-Prediction takes... desm ja ml pred ja train req
+The time it takes to run the model training dependes f.ex. on the number of locations, number of predictors, selected hyperparameters, etc. For 10 000 locations, 47 predictors and hyperparameters described in the article, it took approximately 5.5 hours to train the model used in this study, with 64 CPU cores and 228G memory.
+With the fitted model, predicting SWI2 from seasonal forecast data takes around 5 hours with a similar setup.

 ## Dependencies
 To create xgb environment used in this project, check out the `requirements.txt` file.